4SakenWun/nmap-report-tool/README.md

 This project is designed to be modular and extensible.
 Planned features include:

+For a broader, CEH-focused roadmap and additional project ideas, see [ROADMAP.md](./ROADMAP.md).

 - AI-powered vulnerability analysis and recommendations
 - Web-based dashboard interface
 - Database storage for historical scans